Hillobar/Rope/README.md

 ### Discord link: ###
 [Discord](https://discord.gg/HAKNAxZT)

+### Upcoming changes: ###
+* Modified inswapper.onnx file to be faster (13 ms -> 9 ms per swap on my 3090)
+* Added txt2mask to specify masked and unmasked areas on and around the face
+* Record button - press record and anything that you play is recorded to a video file (good for just capturing segments)
+* Updated GUI
+* Updated the video creation logic to fix a bug

 ### Disclaimer: ###
 Rope is a personal project that I'm making available to the community as a thank you for all of the ocntributors ahead of me.
 I don't have time to troubleshoot or add requested features, so it is provided as-is.
 Don't look at this code for example of good coding practices.
 I am primarily focused on performance and my specific use cases.
 There are plenty of ways to bork the workflow.
 Please see how to use below.